Bobobo-bo-Bo-bobo/pkidb/README.md

 ```

-This is a known bug - [encoding/asn1: valid GeneralizedTime not parsed #15842](https://github.com/golang/go/issues/15842) - hopefully fixed ino 1.15.
+This is a known bug - [encoding/asn1: valid GeneralizedTime not parsed #15842](https://github.com/golang/go/issues/15842) - hopefully fixed in Go 1.16.

 Luckily the impact is limited only to the renewal of such a certificate (e.g. `pkidb renew ...`).